mesosphere-backup/ansible-dcos/docs/INSTALL_AWS.md

 s3_bucket: YOUR_BUCKET_NAME
 ```

 Ansible also needs to know how to find the instances that got created via Terraform.
-For that we you a dynamic inventory script called `./inventory.py`.
+For that we you run a dynamic inventory script called `./inventory.py`.
 To use it specify the script with the parameter `-i`.
 In example, check that all instances are reachable via Ansible:

 ```
 ansible all -i inventory.py -m ping